cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/quickstart.rst

   ~/.ssh/id_rsa.pub

 Which will be used to log into the VMs and the machines.
-THis key must be uploaded to the FutureSystems portal.
+This key must be uploaded to the FutureSystems portal.

 ::